Why Your WordPress Site Needs a Staging Environment

 sudo htpasswd -c /etc/apache2/.htpasswd staging_user

-# In Apache staging virtual host
+# In staging Apache virtual host

 <Directory /var/www/html/staging>